jkomusin/d3-eventline/README.md

 ## Usage

 Eventline exposes a number of parameters in order to display datasets in an appealing way.
 They may be set prior to calling a generated eventline() function to render a plot.
-They are detailed at the end of the d3.eventline.js source, and their defaults are defined at the top of the source.
+They are detailed at the top of the d3.eventline.js source.

 Examples (along with CSS styling boilerplate) are available in the `examples/` folder.